AutoSail-MDH/autosail/ROS2/wind_to_sail/README.md

 ## Run

-Run the wind to sail that reads from the wind sensor and publishes sail angle.
+Run the wind to sail node that reads from the wind sensor and publishes the sail angle.
 ```bash
 ros2 run wind_to_sail sub_pub
 ```